The digital transformation journey

 - Forge relationships with partners whose skills and services could promote faster, better progress toward digital transformation goals.

-As with other change initiatives, senior logistics executives should take an active role in driving digital transformation initiatives.
-Many organizations have achieved the maximum efficiency with their old tools.
-Now they must move to more advanced technology to find new advantages in the marketplace.
+As with other change initiatives, senior executives in the automotive industry should take an active role in driving digital transformation initiatives.

-Logistics leaders have to send a signal that internal power struggles will not be tolerated.
-Digital transformation journeys can only succeed when individuals from multiple areas of the organization step outside their comfort zones and work across boundaries for the good of the entire enterprise.
+Automotive industry leaders have to send a signal that such internal power struggles will not be tolerated.
+Digital transformation journeys can succeed only when individuals from multiple areas of the organization step outside their comfort zones and work across boundaries for the good of the entire enterprise.

 To gain additional qualitative insights, we also conducted phone interviews with more than a dozen industry practitioners and subject matter experts.